spicadust/Project_PerMed/notebooks/eda/README.md

 - **Missing Ingredients**:
   1. The ingredient information is actually indicated in the drug name, but the dataset fails to capture it.
-  2. The drug name refers to a general substance (e.g., "Senna Leaves"), and the active ingredient is not explicitly known or recorded.
+  2. The drug name refers to a general substance (e.g. **Senna Leaves**), and the active ingredient is not explicitly recorded.

 - **Missing ChEBI Code**:
   1. Some drugs missing a ChEBI code actually have one, but it was not recorded due to dataset errors.
-  2. The drug name refers to a general substance without a clear active ingredient.
+  2. The drug name refers to a general substance without a clear active ingredient (e.g. **Senna pod**).
+  3. Some drugs do not fit within the ChEBI classification system (e.g. **Lactobacillus paracasei**, a species of probiotic bacteria)

 - **Missing ATC Code**:
-  1. Certain drugs without an ATC code do have one, but it was omitted due to dataset inaccuracies (e.g., **Camphor**).
+  1. Certain drugs without an ATC code do have one, but it was omitted due to dataset inaccuracies (e.g. **Camphor**).
-  2. The recorded substance is a general substance rather than an active ingredient (e.g., **coal tar**, **cod liver oil**).
+  2. The recorded substance is a general substance rather than an active ingredient.
-  3. The active ingredient is known but not classified as a therapeutic drug, so it is excluded from the ATC system (e.g., **PPG-1-PEG-9 LAURYL GLYCOL ETHER**, a surfactant used in cosmetics; **Influenza A virus**, where the vaccine has an ATC code, but the virus itself does not).
+  3. The active ingredient is known but not classified as a therapeutic drug, so it is excluded from the ATC system (e.g. **PPG-1-PEG-9 LAURYL GLYCOL ETHER**, a surfactant used in cosmetics).

 - **Missing DrugBank Information**:

     The reasons for missing DrugBank information are similar to those for missing ATC codes, often due to the dataset's omission or the substance not fitting within the DrugBank classification system.

+    The 74 drugs that lack only DrugBank seem counterintuitive beacuse if a drug has an ATC Code, it is highly likely that it has DrugBank information.
+To figure this out, the 74 drugs missing only DrugBank are filtered out (see `lacks_only_drugbank.csv`).
+It turns out that these drugs are mostly in DrugBank but lack DrugBank information due to the dataset's omission.